-In some cases the plateau will be shorter than the three points required to indicate the true masked threshold, due to cross-masking occurring.
-In Figure 4b the plateau is only defined by two points but this may be sufficient to define the true masked threshold.
+534 true masked threshold, due to cross-masking occurring.
+In Figure 4b the plateau is only

+535 defined by two points but this may be sufficient to define the true masked threshold.
-In cases when the potential for cross-masking is apparent, increasing the masking level in 5-dB steps, rather than 10-dB steps might help to identify a shortened plateau.

-It may be impossible to accurately mask a conductive hearing loss if the plateau is not well defined.
-Where the masking test could not be performed accurately, or the results are in doubt, this should be clearly indicated on the audiogram.
-Remember that all threshold measurements are associated with a degree of uncertainty and real-life masking functions will require a 'best fit' approach.

-There is less risk of cross-masking with insert earphones.
+- 536 In cases when the potential for cross-masking is apparent, increasing the masking level - 537 in 5-dB steps, rather than 10-dB steps might help to identify a shortened plateau. - 538 It may be impossible to accurately mask a conductive hearing loss if the plateau is not - well defined.
+Where the masking test could not be performed accurately, or the results - are in doubt, this should be clearly indicated on the audiogram.
+Remember that all - threshold measurements are associated with a degree of uncertainty and real-life - 542 masking functions will require a 'best fit' approach. - 543 There is less risk of cross-masking with insert earphones.